-Re-delegating staked FET token π₯
+Re-delegating staked FET token

-It you wish to re-delegate, please do not manually remove your stake from one validator and stake with another.
+If you wish to re-delegate, please do not manually remove your stake from one validator and stake with another.
 This will trigger the unbonding period, causing you to miss out on staking rewards for 21 days while you wait for the unbonding period to end.
 Re-delegation, unlike manually removing and adding stake, is an instant process for moving some or all of your staked FETs from one validator to another.

-Why Re-Delegate
+Why Redelegate

 -

-To increase the decentralization and therefore security of the network.
+Increase the decentralization and therefore security of the network.

 For the Fetch network to be as secure as possible, there should not be a large concentration of stakes (e.g. more than 33% of the delegated FETs) staked within only a small number of (e.g. 10) validators.
 If you see this is currently the case and that you have also contributed to it by delegating your stakes with one of those validators, you may want to consider redistributing your stakes to some of the other validators.